chima94/AI_Maths_Animator/REPORT.md

 - the run is reproducible from recorded configuration, environment, history, and hashes; and
 - the final adapter was successfully converted and published as Q4_K_M GGUF.

-The following claims are not yet supported:

-- held-out Manim render success rate;
-- mathematical or pedagogical accuracy;
-- strict instruction-following accuracy;
-- improvement over the untouched base model;
-- equivalence between the higher-precision adapter and the Q4_K_M export; or
-- production readiness.

 ## 5. Final model artifact

 ### 5.1 Hugging Face release